W Idioms

 wait with bated breath

-- feel excited or anxious while waiting
+- to feel excited or anxious while waiting

 I waited with bated breath for the results of my exams.